 The Artificial Academy course was created by Joanie Simon from The Bite Shot to teach people how to use artificial lighting to create natural looking food images.
 As I have started to get into more videography, I felt I needed to be more comfortable using artificial lighting so that I had a consistent light source in my videos.

 Joanie’s extensive course is easy to understand and covers the best setups to purchase for your needs at multiple price points and how to use the lighting in an engaging manner.

 For food the 100mm Macro is my favorite because the detail is insane!

 I’ve been running Cooking with Cocktail Rings for almost 6 years now!
 Prior to that I took a photography class in high school and graphic design class in college.
 Other than that I’m self taught and can’t recommend online classes and doing research on Youtube enough!

 YES!
 It helped me become so much more confident in my photography, especially finding the best lighting and consistent editing styles.
 Plus if you use my code COCKTAIL you get 15% off.

 For the most part I use all natural light (I am starting to use artificial lighting more, especially for videos).
 The best lighting for photography is grey, overcast light!
 I think I’m one of the only people who loves cloudy days!

+Check out my guide for styling food photos here!
 Please drop any additional photography questions in the comment section below and I will try my best to answer!